Inner Wheel Australia

 The Story of our National Project

 Since its inception in 2001, Inner Wheel Australia’s National Project, Cord Blood Research, has been a driving force in funding life-changing medical research.
 What began as an initiative to unite clubs across the country has grown into a nationally recognized effort.
-Nearly $4 million has funded 64 research grants.
+Just over $4 million has funded 67 research grants.

 Cord blood, rich in stem cells, has the potential to treat severe diseases, including leukemia and genetic disorders.
 Inner Wheel Australia’s commitment to this cause has led to breakthrough studies in stem cell transplantation, improving survival rates and treatment options.
 Through fundraising initiatives like “Walk 2 for 10”, merchandise sales, and generous donations, members have continuously supported vital research efforts.